hazelcast/hazelcast-reference-manual/src/SSL.md

 used, the JIT will automatically make use of these AES instructions.
 They can also be explicitly enabled using `-XX:+UseAES -XX:+UseAESIntrinsics`, or disabled using `-XX:-UseAES -XX:-UseAESIntrinsics`.

 A lot of encryption algorithms make use of padding because they encrypt/decrypt in fixed sized blocks.
-If not enough data is available in a block, the algorithm relies on random number generation to pad.
+If not enough data is available for a block, the algorithm relies on random number generation to pad.
 Under Linux, the JVM automatically makes use of `/dev/random` for the generation of random numbers. `/dev/random` relies on entropy to be able to generate random numbers.
-However if this entropy is insufficient to keep up with the rate requiring random numbers, it can slow down the encryption/decryption.
-This can be easily fixed by adding the following system property `-Djava.security.egd=file:/dev/./urandom`.
+However if this entropy is insufficient to keep up with the rate requiring random numbers, it can slow down the encryption/decryption since `/dev/random` will block; it could block for minutes waiting for sufficient entropy .
+This can be fixed by adding the following system property `-Djava.security.egd=file:/dev/./urandom`.
 For a more permanent solution, modify `<JAVA_HOME>/jre/lib/security/java.security` file, look for the `securerandom.source=/dev/urandom` and change it to `securerandom.source=file:/dev/./urandom`.
+Switching to `/dev/urandom` could be controversial because the `/dev/urandom` will not block if there is a shortage of entropy and the returned random values could theoretically be vulnerable to a cryptographic attack.
+If this is a concern in your application, use `/dev/random` instead.

 Another way to increase performance for the Java smart client is to make use of Hazelcast 3.8.
 In Hazelcast 3.8, the Java smart client automatically makes use of extra I/O threads for encryption/decryption and this have a significant impact on the performance.
 This can